lucasdbkern/dcm_bmc/README.md

 group_level_value_with_spm_dcm_bmc.m: Script for creating a confusion matrix based on the BMC results across all subjects.

-GCM_creator_for_PEB_confusion_matrix.m: Script for creating a Confusion Matrix for the PEB+BMC pipeline.
+GCM_creator_for_PEB_confusion_matrix.m: Script for creating a Confusion Matrix for the PEB+BMR pipeline.

 GCM_creator: Script for creating a Confusion Matrix.